MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 > [Learn more on the `main` tag](https://www.w3schools.com/tags/tag_main.asp)

-Here's a desktop screenshot of showing the box-model of our `<main>` element:
+Here's a desktop screenshot of showing the [box-model](/2021/04/27/fed-talk-s01e01-getting-started#understanding-the-box-model) of our `<main>` element:
 ![Screenshot showing the new Body Content box-model representation, highlighting both the applied margins and padding.](/img/fed-talk/s01e02/bodyContent-desktop-boxmodel.png)

 ### Main Menu Navigation

 The main menu is the primary way for users to navigate around your App.
-It should contain all the main areas of the App and indicate where the user currently sites in the hierarchy.
+It should contain all the main areas of the App and indicate where the user currently sits in the hierarchy.

 Create a new file to manage your Main Menu Navigation:
 ```tsx